NortaBirdo/protos/README.md

 ## How To Create Mockups
 1. Copy and rename index.html file (It will be your mockups)
 1. type in command line: npm run gulp
 1. Make mockup use HTML and CSS.
 The gulp outomaticaly rebuild files for each saves and put in in build folder.

 # Changes
 13/03/2017
 1. Rigger was replaced by ejs

 # Plans
-I'm working on template of components and thier CSS.
-Also I will make more details abbout structure of project and I will create special script for makeing new file for template
+I'm working on template of components and their CSS.
+Also I will make more details about structure of project and I will create special script for making new file for template